movers-gcw/MoveMate/index.md

       To find a route from/to university you can press the 'hand lens' button on the top bar and then follow requested steps specifying vehicle, price and department.

-When you find a route, you can press the result item to view details about it.
+When you find a route, you can press the result item to view details about it. <br>
 Details include:
 * Starting address and arrival department (or viceversa)
 * Price per person
 * Maker
-* Mates\n
+* Mates <br>
 By pressing maker or mate's icon you can also view his informations and contact him.

 A short video tutorial below: